Shard of Spring: Reception

 SSI sold 11,942 copies of Shard of Spring in North America.
 The game was generally well received upon its release.

 According to QuestBusters, "anyone completely burned out on the 'seek and slay' scenario should look elsewhere," but "Phantasie fans who found Wizard's Crown too complex will appreciate this one, which combines the best elements of each - easily making it SSI's best game since the original Phantasie."

 Scorpia of Computer Gaming World gave the game a positive review in 1986, noting it as a good hack and slash type.
 The graphics were considered well-done, even in monochrome, but the reviewer felt leveling in the later part of the game went far too slowly.
 In 1993, she called Shard of Spring "a typical hack-and-slash romp" but "not bad for its type, and better than some".

 On the other hand, Philippa Irving in Zzap!64 criticized the game's "lacklustre" presentation (55%) and "dull" graphics 65%, but nevertheless gave Shard of Spring a high overall rating of 88%, calling it "just short of brilliant" due to its "absorbing, tantalizing, and satisfying" playability.

 Rick Teverbaugh of RUN also gave it a positive review, even as he opined it was not "exactly a frontrunner in the Game of the Year voting."

+Mark Patters of Commodore User gave Shard of Spring a rating of 6/10.

-The game, however, did not become a classic title.
-Tim Bailey reviewed Shard of Spring in Space Gamer/Fantasy Gamer commented that "if you have the money to spare, and Ultima IV is not available, and you can't wait, Shard of Spring is a good, but inferior imitation."
-In 1987, Mark Patters of Commodore User gave Shard of Spring a rating of 6/10.
-Reviewers often compared this game to Ultima III: Exodus.
-According to a critical retrospective review by John Gorenfeld in Allgame, "unlike Wizard's Crown, SSI's RPG Shard of Spring has none of the company's characteristic war game detail.
+In Issue 79 of Space Gamer/Fantasy Gamer, Tim Bailey commented "if you have the money to spare, and Ultima IV is not available, and you can't wait, Shard of Spring is a good, but inferior imitation."

+In Issue 5 of Gateways, Thomas and Cynthia Than commented "While this is not a drastically new idea, it is well executed and the graphics are both interesting to look at and easy on the eyes."
+The Thans felt that the game's biggest asset was its multiple attack feature.
+However, they didn't like using the keyboard during combat, noting, "Due to the multi-attack ability, you are often hitting many buttons per character per round in a relatively tedious pattern."
+Despite this, the Thans concluded, "The game is paced, planned and has a smooth feel to it.
+Playing it was a challenge."

+According to a retrospective review by John Gorenfeld in Allgame, "unlike Wizard's Crown, SSI's RPG Shard of Spring has none of the company's characteristic war game detail.
 In fact, it feels like a low-rent version of Ultima III, with the latter's simple tactical combat, but less atmosphere."

-It was reported that the game had a balance problem in which the players would receive too few experience points for their victories; this problem was fixed in the sequel.
+Computist reported that the game had a balance problem because the players received too few experience points for their victories; this problem was fixed in the sequel.

-Legacy

-A follow-up to Shard of Spring was created by the same team and published by SSI in 1988.
-The sequel has Ymros once again threatened by evil as the players must search for spells to defeat the demon-god Malifon who has cast the world into a deep freeze.
-It expanded on the first game in some ways such as offering more character classes.